skinny85/specnaz/Readme.md

     })
     ```

-Check out the [reference manual](docs/reference-manual.md) for more documentation and examples.
+Check out the [reference manual](docs/reference-manual.md) for more in-depth documentation.
+There is also an [examples directory](src/examples) with code samples.

 I've also written [a post on my blog](http://endoflineblog.com/specnaz-my-java-testing-library)
 demonstrating how you can structure your tests with Specnaz.